Krisbrian77/MyFirstChatbot/README.md

-My first chatbot code to test out adding code to my new termux.
+This my first chatbot code to test out adding code to my new termux.